spheronFdn/portfolio-template/README.md

 # Portfolio Starter

-#### A Portfolio Starter to create your own portfolio site powered by Spheron.
+#### A Portfolio Starter to create your own beautiful portfolio site powered by Spheron.

 This beautiful portfolio starter kit which contains all the required tools to make you look awesome is forked from [AnishDe12020/portfolio](https://github.com/AnishDe12020/portfolio) which is created by Anish De – [anishde.dev](https://anishde.dev).
 Bit shoutout to him!!!